LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 ## Concurrently download a gzip file

 When the extraction is completed, the file is available on the DSS server for downloading.
 The result file of **ExtractRaw** extraction is in **.csv.gz** format and the HTTP response when downloading the result file typically contains **Content-Encoding: gzip** in the header.
 With this header, the **net/http** package in Go programming language typically decompresses the gzip file and then returns the csv to the application.
-However, refer to [this advisory](https://developers.thomsonreuters.com/thomson-reuters-tick-history-trth/thomson-reuters-tick-history-trth-rest-api/docs?content=22738&type=documentation_item), the returned csv data from the Go package may be incomplete.
-Therefore, the application should disable the decompression logic by using the following code.
+The application should disable the decompression logic by using the following code.
 ```
 tr := &http.Transport{
     DisableCompression: true,
 }
 ```
 Depending on the number of instruments or the range of periods specified in the extraction request, the size of gzip file could be gigantic.
-According to TRTH V2 REST API User Guide, download speed is limited to 1 MB/s for each connection.
+According to RTH V2 REST API User Guide, download speed is limited to 1 MB/s for each connection.
 Therefore, downloading the huge gzip file can take more than several hours with a single connection.

 To speed up the download, the file can download concurrently with multiple connections.
 Each connection will download a specific range of a file by defining a range (offset) in the HTTP request header.